dlumian/EmotionFaceClassifier/README.md

 - Surprise
 - Neutral

-**Disgust** is a category in one dataset and is underrepresented there, therefore it will be dropped from analyses.
+**Disgust** is represented in only one dataset and is underrepresented there.
+Therefore, it is dropped from analyses.

 ## Sections
 - [Data Sources](#data-sources)